Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Swelling in the legs, ankles, feet, or abdomen

-• Fluttering, racing, pounding, or noticeably irregular heartbeat
+• A fluttering, racing, pounding, or clearly irregular heartbeat

-• Trouble doing everyday tasks that used to feel easy
+• Trouble with everyday tasks that used to feel easy

-Heart attack symptoms in older women often look different from the dramatic chest-clutching scene on television — shortness of breath, upper back pressure, anxiety, upset stomach, and unusual tiredness are all recognized presentations [AHA, 2024].
-People with diabetes may also have blunted chest pain because of nerve damage, so any new symptom from the list above is worth taking seriously [CDC, 2024].
+Heart attack symptoms in older women often look nothing like the chest-clutching scene on screen.
+Shortness of breath, upper-back pressure, anxiety, an upset stomach, and unusual tiredness are all recognized presentations [AHA, 2024].
+People with diabetes can have blunted chest pain from nerve damage, so any new symptom on this list deserves attention [CDC, 2024].

-• Sudden chest pain, pressure, or tightness lasting more than a few minutes — or that goes away and comes back
+• Chest pain, pressure, or tightness lasting more than a few minutes — or that fades and returns

 • Trouble speaking, understanding speech, or sudden severe confusion

-• Sudden severe headache with no known cause, or sudden loss of vision or balance
+• A sudden severe headache with no clear cause, or sudden loss of vision or balance

 • Fainting or near-fainting